nodejs/node/doc/api/http.markdown

 `function (exception, socket) { }`

 If a client connection emits an `'error'` event, it will be forwarded here.
+Listener of this event is responsible for closing/destroying the underlying socket.
+For example, one may wish to more gracefully close the socket with an HTTP '400 Bad Request' response instead of abruptly severing the connection.

+Default behavior is to destroy the socket immediately on malformed request.

 `socket` is the [`net.Socket`][] object that the error originated from.